“On your free day, would you mind checking out Rabbit Island?”

 A wander inside the the past

 Tip: When you disembark the ferry, turn right to walk around Rabbit Island versus jumping on the shuttle like everyone else.

 Maybe the lemmings in the shuttle had it right, but I enjoyed my sweaty walk in solitude around the island.
 Few people do this.
 Most stay put near the visitor’s center (and its “rabbit poop” ice cream) or rent a bike for a quick circle.
 My decision to walk was made on purpose… to give some love to the neglected bunnies on Rabbit Island.
 And to explore the abandoned remains of its dark history.

 All of the remains are on the Rabbit Island map available to the public and visible from the path around the island.
 Two specific structures beckoned me inside, where it was obvious that many others have tracked.
 The first was the abandoned poison power plant, a large building quite close to the port.
 Shattered glass from the many windows littered the floor.
-I love Lost in the Lens’ photos from his own exploration.
+I love Lost in the Lens’ photos from her own exploration.